rust-lang/this-week-in-rust/content/2019-03-12-this-week-in-rust.md

 # Quote of the Week

-> – Rust’s ownership is difficult.
+> Ownership is hard.
-> – Yes, ownership is difficult.
-For such a difficult thing, you (are going to) ever check by hand rather than having machine do it for you.
+> It indeed is.
+And you managed to do that exact hard thing by hand, without any mechanical checks.
+(Or so you think.)

 – @Cryolite [on twitter](https://twitter.com/Cryolite/status/1104325100881375232) (translated from Japanese)